look-for-party/web/README.md

 ## 📝 Notes

-This example was created by running `npm init svelte@next`.
-SvelteKit is beta software and may have bugs.
+This example was created by running `yarn create svelte`.
 Please see the [official documentation](https://kit.svelte.dev/docs) for more info.